Why Kiseki Go?

 Tony Atkins

-for 17 years and was elected to the executive of the European Go Federation in 2000, serving as
+and was elected to the executive of the European Go Federation in 2000,

-He is an amateur 3 dan player with more than 25 years of Go experience.
+He is an amateur player who reached 3 dan in strength and has more than 40 years of Go experience.

 He lives in Reading.